ClusterHQ/flocker/docs/gettinginvolved/plugins/building-driver.rst

 Typical parameters are authentication information or server addresses; whatever is necessary to configure your class.

-For example, if you installed a Python package importable ``mystorage_flocker_plugin``, and you require a username and password in order to log in to your storage system, you might tell your users to write a :file:`agent.yml` that looks like this:
+For example, if you installed a Python package which is importable as ``mystorage_flocker_plugin``, and you require a username and password in order to log in to your storage system, you could tell your users to write a :file:`agent.yml` that looks like this:

 .. code-block:: yaml